Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 For the finite dimensional systems the literature presents quite precise and general results, see e.g. \cite{FlemingRishel75, YongZhou99}.
 If the system is infinite dimensional, for instance if it is driven by a stochastic partial differential (SPDEs) or a stochastic delay differential equation, the situation is more complex especially when the value function of the problem is not regular enough.

-This paper contributes to the subject providing an efficient (infinite dimensional) stochastic calculus which fits the structure of a mild solution of a SPDE and allows to prove a verification theorem for a class of stochastic optimal control problems with non-regular value function, refining previous results.
+This paper contributes to the subject providing an efficient (infinite dimensional) stochastic calculus which fits the structure of a mild solution of a stochastic evolution equation in infinite dimension and gives the possibility to prove a verification theorem for a class of stochastic optimal control problems with non-regular value function, refining previous results.

-The contributions of the paper can be ascribed to the following three ``labels'': infinite dimensional stochastic calculus, SPDEs and dynamic programming.
+The contributions of the paper can be ascribed to the following three ``labels'': infinite dimensional stochastic calculus, stochastic evolution equations in Hilbert spaces and dynamic programming.
 In the next subsection we describe the state of the art, while in the following we will concentrate on the new results.